The Club shall be called the “Shiplake Tennis & Social Club”.

 or visit the LTA website:

-This document was last updated following the AGM of 4th December 2018.
+This document was last updated following the AGM on 3rd December 2019.